newsnowlabs/runcvm/README.md

 ## Support

+If you encounter a Docker image that launches in a standard container runtime that does not launch in DKVM, or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/dkvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_ and include log excerpts and an explanation of the failure, or expected and unexpected behaviour.

-If you are experiencing an issue, please [raise an issue](https://github.com/newsnowlabs/dkvm/issues) or reach out to us on the [NewsNow Labs Slack Workspace](https://join.slack.com/t/newsnowlabs/shared_invite/zt-wp54l05w-0DTxuc_n8uISJRtks3Xw3A).
+For all other issues, please still [raise an issue](https://github.com/newsnowlabs/dkvm/issues) or reach out to us on the [NewsNow Labs Slack Workspace](https://join.slack.com/t/newsnowlabs/shared_invite/zt-wp54l05w-0DTxuc_n8uISJRtks3Xw3A).

 We are typically available to respond to queries Monday-Friday, 9am-5pm UK time, and will be happy to help.